-Windows, external doors and joinery Repair category 2 Notes Seals to some of the double glazed windows have failed causing condensation between the panes.
+Windows, external doors and joinery

+Repair category 2

+Notes The windows are of mixed age and type and ongoing maintenance should be anticipated.
+Localised sections of deterioration noted to mastic.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.